alptugan/blog-teaching/content/Courses/COD 208 Creative Coding II.md

 - Export UI elements as PNG files.
 - 📺 Check the videos [Former Student Games](https://youtube.com/playlist?list=PLvcJjvBzWDXan8ZkLsE5gYtNX9AhjQNW-&si=3JG3bH1E8inVrCJ4).

-# week 4
+## week 4
+**2024-2025**
+Showcase of games on itch.io web platform, [links](https://itch.io/games/made-with-p5js) Making a software visual guide, [link](https://www.makingsoftware.co/)

+**2023-2024**
-11. 👀 Implement all of the scenes that you design for your game in P5Js.
+1. 👀 Implement all of the scenes that you design for your game in P5Js.
-12. You can use the codes in my game and implement to yours.
+2. You can use the codes in my game and implement to yours.
 Fork my [game template] to adapt your game scenes.
 For those who have different game mechanics than my game, do your best.
 I want to see the implemented design in P5Js.
 Please ask to me or your friends in class whenever you need help or get stuck!!!
 I can provide you tutorials and reference code snippets.
-13. ⏫ Upload the sketch to your openProcessing account.
+3. ⏫ Upload the sketch to your openProcessing account.
-14. ❗Submit the openprocessing link.
+4. ❗Submit the openprocessing link.
-15. ❗Submit the sketch source code as zip file as well.
+5. ❗Submit the sketch source code as zip file as well.

 # week 5
 - Your games must be finished and finalized.